autowarefoundation/autoware.universe/sensing/pointcloud_preprocessor/docs/downsample-filter.md

 `pcl::VoxelGrid` is used, which points in each voxel are approximated with their centroid.

+### Pickup Based Voxel Grid Downsample Filter

+This algorithm samples a single actual point existing within the voxel, not the centroid.
+The computation cost is low compared to Centroid Based Voxel Grid Filter.

 ## Inputs / Outputs

 These implementations inherit `pointcloud_preprocessor::Filter` class, please refer [README](../README.md).